 The zebra’s fur would never be plain white again.

 Scientists haven’t been able to determine the real-life origin of zebra stripes, so all we have is folklore.
 As a field guide, you will share oral stories like this one with your guests on a safari drive.

 If there are kids joining their parents on the safari drive, you can play “Where’s Wally”.
 Instead of spotting the boy in the striped t-shirt, you can spot the animal with the striped coat.

 Let’s find out about some other zebra facts to add to your stories.

 What sound does a zebra make?

 It may not come as a surprise that some zebras sound like horses.
-But it will surprise you that some zebras also sound like dogs, or people who laugh with their noses, or that some even sound like pigs.
+But it will surprise you that some zebras also sound like dogs, or people laughing, or even pigs.

 Sometimes zebras bark, bray, or snort, each with a high-pitched tone.
-Each sound has a different meaning — like saying hello or “don’t you dare say hello to me!”
+Each sound has a different meaning — like saying hello or “get out of my personal space!”

 You can say hello to zebras every day as a field guide on a nature reserve.

 Zebras are herbivores and mainly eat grass.
 They also eat small bushes, twigs and leaves from trees that they can reach.